hashicorp/cap/oidc/README.md

 Primary types provided by the package:

-* `State`: represents one OIDC authentication flow for a user.
+* `Request`: represents one OIDC authentication flow for a user.
 It contains the data needed to uniquely represent that one-time flow across the multiple interactions needed to complete the OIDC flow the user is attempting.
-All States contain an expiration for the user's OIDC flow.
+All Requests contain an expiration for the user's OIDC flow.

 * `Token`: represents an OIDC id_token, as well as an Oauth2 access_token and
   refresh_token (including the the access_token expiry)